tay10r/neuron-segmentation/data-science-and-machine-learning/Iris flowers classification/README.md

 This will:

 - Load and prepare the data
-- Create the model architecture
+- Summarize the Dataset, doing a overview.
-- Train the model
+- Visualize the data
-- Make inference
+- Build the Model and Measure Model.

 ---